 Most local churches have several local preachers.
 These men and women preach or exhort in open-air meetings and in weekly services at preaching points.
 Often they are the evangelists in revival meetings in the home church.
 All this is done under the watchful eye of the veteran pastors.

 This on-the-job training produces leaders for the church planting efforts we call "stations."
 Most of our rural pastors come from this large pool of experienced preachers.
-Once a man has charge of an organized local church, he can enter our extension study program.
+Once a person is name to lead an organized local church, they can enter our extension study program.
 There he will get the formal training required for ordination.
 The church in Haiti has had tremendous growth.
 Allowing leaders to emerge in the local church and make their way into the pastorate has assured us a surplus of good preachers.

 Three types of training: college campus, extension centers, and local church.
 Their graduates provide ample evidence that the Messiah has come.
 Through these trained leaders those who once seemed deaf to the Good News are beginning to hear it clearly.